 The closing date for the fourth grant has now passed (1 June 2021).
 With the fourth grant, the Government paid a taxable grant which was calculated based on 80% of three months’ average trading profits, paid out in a single payment and capped at £7,500 in total.

 The value of the grant was based on an average of the self-employed person’s trading profits for up to four tax years between 2016 to 2020, where available.

 As with previous grants, trading profits couldn’t be more than £50,000 and at least equal to non-trading income in order to claim the fourth SEISS grant.

 Eligibility for the fourth SEISS grant also depended on if you had experienced a significant financial impact from coronavirus between February 2021 and April 2021.

 As the calculation took into account the tax year 2019-20, if you previously claimed SEISS grants you could receive grants that were higher or lower in value than any previous SEISS payments received.

 The online claims service for the fourth grant has now closed (1 June 2021)

 The fifth SEISS grant

-There will be a fifth and final SEISS grant covering May to September 2021.
+The fifth and final SEISS grant covers May to September 2021.
 The amount of the fifth grant will be determined by how much a self-employed business’ turnover has been reduced.